 - All Coloradans must work together to help solve Colorado’s health care challenges.
-Consumers must assume greater responsibility for, and knowledge of, their health and health care choices.
+Consumers must assume greater responsibility for, and

 - Colorado State Government should enact policies, procedures and laws which assist the business and health care communities in identifying and implementing solutions.